orzcy/BZS-MPSI/README.md

 ./frontend -u -mpsi
 ```

-And use the following instruction in `frontend` to run a participant:
+And use the following instruction in `frontend` to run a participant in benchmark:
 ```shell
 ./frontend -perf -mpsi [Parameters]
 ```